 See Disable the SQL Server VSS Writer service .

-Select the policy option to use NetBackup Accelerator to potentially increase the speed of full VMware backups.
+Select the Use Accelerator policy option to use NetBackup Accelerator to potentially increase the speed of full VMware backups.
 (This option is not available in the settings for a protection plan.)
 By reducing the backup time, it is easier to perform the VMware backup within the backup window.
 To use this feature, you must first perform an initial backup with Use Accelerator enabled.
 Subsequent backup times can then be significantly reduced.
 Accelerator support for database agents currently restricts backups to the full schedule type.

 For more details on Accelerator with VMware backups, see the NetBackup for VMware Administrator's Guide.